 Lastly, we highly recommend you get an HVAC professional to take a look and tune-up your heating system before the fall sets in and cold temperatures follow.
 Your heater has likely been sitting unused for months.
 Demanding it suddenly run around-the-clock to keep your home warm might be too much for an older, worn-down, or neglected system.
 With some preventative maintenance from a professional, you can spot potential problems early on and fix them before they become major issues.
 That saves you big bucks in the long run!

 Heater maintenance also helps improve the system’s overall efficiency.
 No more waiting hours for your home to actually get warm after you turn on the heater.
 Plus, greater efficiency means less energy used to run the heater, once again saving you money by cutting down your energy bills.

-If you live in Richmond and need some HVAC maintenance before the fall, call (804) 277-2458 to connect with Blazer Heating and Air.
+If you live in Richmond and need some HVAC maintenance before the fall, call (804) 277-2458 to connect with Blazer Heating, Air, and Plumbing.
 Our team of certified and licensed technicians is standing by to help you with any and all heater problems so you can stay indoors and actually enjoy it this fall.
 Contact us today to arrange a tune-up or repair.
 Same-day emergency services are also available.